nystrom/rivo/docs/design.md

 A `fun` definition introduces a function.

 ## Data definitions

 A `data` definition introduces a data type.
 Members of the type are tagged records.

 The definition may take parameter patterns.
+Unknowns in the parameter patterns may be used to define fields.
 The name of the definition (and the enclosing definitions) is the tag of the record.
+The definition, like a `fun` definition, may be mixfix.
+The definition defines a constructor that creates a tagged record.

 A `data` definition may optionally contain a block with nested definitions.
 Field definitions are either `let` definitions, `var` definitions, `fun` definitions, `data` definitions, or the definition `_`.